wing5wong/artisan-whs-static/source/_events/Sports Photos.blade.md

 description: ''
 ---

-There will be Sport Team photos on Monday 5 August.
+There will be Team photos on Monday 5 August.

 The schedule for the photos (above) is also on the Reeves Gym Sports Notice Board.